 How to manage your ecommerce business' cash flow

 If you’re running and operating your own online store, you’re probably well acquainted with the pesky issue of cash flow management.
-You’ll have surges in sales and be flush one month, then find yourself stretched the next time you need to order new inventory or settle your manufacturing accounts.
+If you're new to ecommerce, you will soon experience the surges in sales and and cash one month, then find yourself stretched the next time you need to order new inventory or settle your manufacturing accounts.

 Unfortunately, those two things—sales spikes and accounts due—don’t always happen at the same time, and things suddenly get tight.